-Subject: COVID-19 Response and Business Continuity in Public Health &

-Emergency Services (December 2020 Update)

-Date: December 8, 2020

-To: Public Health & Social Services Committee

-From: M. Mustafa Hirji, Medical Officer of Health & Commissioner (Acting)
+Subject: COVID-19 Response and Business Continuity in Public Health & Emergency Services (January 2021 Update) Date: January 12, 2021 То: Public Health & Social Services Committee From: M. Mustafa Hirji, Medical Officer of Health & Commissioner (Acting)

-Current Status as of November 26, 2020
+Current Status as of January 4, 2021

-- The latest updates including statistics can be found at https://niagararegion.ca/covid19 - Globally, much of the northern hemisphere to experience a resurgence of COVID-19. - Most countries in Europe have reinstituted national lockdowns to bring COVID-19 back under control, while other countries are instituting geographic lockdowns. - As Canada grapples with the surge of cases, most provinces have instituted province-wide measures that resemble partial lockdowns, including BC, Alberta, Manitoba, and Quebec, as well as the territory of Nunavut.
-BC has now introduced a mask mandate for indoor spaces, while Alberta has instituted a partial mandate. - Similar to the rest of the world, the surge in cases in Ontario that began in mid-August continues.
-Ontario, however, is choosing to take a regional approach to COVID-19 restrictions rather than province-wide measures. - Ontario has instituted a lockdown in Toronto and Peel Region, partial lockdown measures in other regions (including Hamilton, and Halton) and progressively lower restrictions in other areas depending on COVID-19 circulation, as well as health care and public health capacity. - Niagara continues to be in the Restrict-Orange level of the provincial framework. - However, Ontario is neighbouring areas with much higher cases including Hamilton, Halton Region, Erie County (New York), and Niagara County (New York).
-This puts Niagara at particular danger.
+- The latest updates including statistics can be found at https://niagararegion.ca/covid19 - Globally, the Western world continue to experience a resurgence of COVID-19. - Most countries in Europe have reinstituted national lockdowns to bring COVID-19 back under control, while other countries are instituting geographic lockdowns.
+Some of these lockdowns are starting to be lifted. - As Canada grapples with the surge of cases, most provinces have instituted province-wide measures that resemble partial lockdowns, including BC, Alberta, Manitoba, and Quebec, as well as the territory of Nunavut.
+BC has now introduced a mask mandate for indoor spaces, while Alberta has instituted a partial mandate. - Effective December 26, Ontario has followed suit with a provincial "shutdown" as well. - The Shutdown addresses the ongoing social activity of the public that has continued to allow COVID-19 to spread.
+Early examination of mobility data has not necessarily led to the desired staying home of the public, similar to what we saw with the spring lockdown.
+If that trend holds, it will likely mean that infections do not come down over the course of the Shutdown, and a longer Shutdown may become necessary.
+As well, spikes of infection due to festivities over the holidays could negate the impacts of the Shutdown, necessitating it be extended. - Outbreaks in long term care homes and retirement homes are much increased, with more residents affected, reflecting the trend of cases in the community.
+Tragically, this is the population at greatest risk of severe illness and death, and so we have seen a sharp increase in deaths in Niagara in recent weeks as a result.